WitoldSurowka/3D_2D_fitting/README.md

         Function1:
         Load the coefficient vector

           Function2:
           a*(3D function)
           return this function

-        using scipy.optimize perform fitting of 2D function (that is actually a slice of 3D function) to the real-data 2D function (return 'a') calculate 'PercErr' - maximal percentage error between fitted function and real-data function return 'a', function, 'PercErr'
+        using scipy.optimize perform fitting of 2D function (that is actually a slice of 3D function, multiplied by scalar 'a') to the real-data 2D function (return 'a') calculate 'PercErr' - maximal percentage error between fitted function and real-data function return 'a', function, 'PercErr'